rurban/ctl/docs/index.md

   characters.
 Reject violations, optionally warn about confusables.

 No exceptions or errors.
 Just ignore or return NULL.
+If assert is included, use it, with a proper error message.
 No bloat and not many indirect calls (only compare and equal).

 Not yet implemented:

+    foreach_range
     foreach_n C++17
     foreach_n_range C++20
     mismatch